im-just-k/MailingAssignment/README.md

 - Clear, centered title that is relevant to the program's function
 - User-friendly prompt for input.
 - Displays the final price in a formatted manner.
-- User user-friendly error message when a valid positive integer is not inputted
+- Shows a user-friendly error message when a valid positive integer is not inputted

 ## Logic